daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Energy Manipulation

-Energy manipulation foci offer abilities that can call fire, electricity, force, magnetism, or nonstandard forms of energy such as cold, stone, or something stranger like “void” or “shadow.”
+Energy manipulation foci offer abilities that can call fire, electricity, force, magnetism, or nonstandard forms of energy such as cold, stone, or something stranger like "void" or "shadow."
 These abilities usually give a character a way to achieve something of a balance between attacking enemies and granting themselves or allies additional protection.
 The focus usually also offers abilities that provide other ways to use specific energy for things like transportation, creating large concentrations of energy that can affect multiple targets, or creating a temporary object or barrier of energy.

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** One or more pieces of equipment immune to the energy manipulated, which might be a set of clothes.
 Alternatively, something related to the energy being generated.
-Some foci in this category don’t require additional equipment.
+Some foci in this category don't require additional equipment.

 **Energy Abilities:** If a character type grants special abilities that normally use some other kind of energy, they now produce the kind used by this focus.
 For example, if a character uses this focus to manipulate electricity, their force blasts become blasts of electricity.
 These alterations change nothing except the type of damage and any knock-on effects (for instance, electricity might temporarily short out electronic systems).

 **Minor Effect Suggestions:** The target or something near the target is hindered because of residual energy.

-**Major Effect Suggestions:** An important item on the target’s person is destroyed.
+**Major Effect Suggestions:** An important item on the target's person is destroyed.

 The following are examples and not meant to provide a complete list of all possible foci in this category.